Skip to content

 $5,200,000

-The State University of New York Buffalo State University (Buffalo State) was founded in 1871 and is a 125-acre campus.
-The campus sees approximately 11,000 vehicular commuters per day including students, faculty, and supporting staff.
+The State University of New York Buffalo State College (Buffalo State) was founded in 1871 and is a 125-acre campus.
+The campus sees approximately 11,000 vehicular commuters per day, including students, faculty, and supporting staff.
 Iroquois Drive serves as a primary access road for the north parking lots.
-It connects the athletic facilities at Coyer Field to the Moore Complex and center core of campus.
+It connects the athletic facilities at Coyer Field to the Moore Complex and the central core of the campus.
 The road had experienced extensive deterioration and damage to the road surface, roadbed, subgrade, curbs, sidewalks, traffic protection (guide rails), retaining walls, surface drainage structures, and subsurface stormwater piping system.
-The existing sidewalk did not have a continuous walking pathway to accommodate walkers, joggers, and bicyclists who traveled along the roadway which created a safety risk.
+The existing sidewalk did not have a continuous walking pathway to accommodate walkers, joggers, and bicyclists who traveled along the roadway, which created a safety risk.

 Complete street improvements included:

-• Separate Pedestrian/bicycle multiuse pathway connecting campus activity centers.
+• A decorative concrete multiuse pathway connecting campus activity centers

-• New energy efficient street lighting and pedestrian scale lighting for multiuse pathway consistent with the campus’s lighting standards.
+• New energy-efficient street lighting and pedestrian scale lighting for multiuse pathways consistent with the campus’s lighting standards